Skip to main content

 • Try GPT-4, GPT-4o, Claude 3, Gemini 1.5, or Mixtral with 8k+ context

-• Compare performance to Ollama—notice the accuracy difference when more content can be injected!
+• Compare performance to Ollama—notice the dramatic accuracy difference when more web content can be processed!

 4. Embedding Model is Low-Quality or Mismatched 📉🧠